Macclesfield Bank

 Macclesfield Bank is an elongated sunken atoll of underwater reefs and shoals in the South China Sea.
 It lies east of the Paracel Islands, southwest of Pratas Island and north of the Spratly Islands.
 It is about 130 km long from southwest to northeast, and about 70 km wide at its broadest part.
-With an ocean area of 6448 km² it is one of the largest atolls of the world.
+With an ocean area of 6448 km² it is one of the largest atolls in the world.
 The Macclesfield Bank is part of what China calls the Zhongsha Islands, which includes a number of geographically separate submarine features, and also refers to a county-level administrative division.